Brand guidelines: the secret weapon behind memorable brands

 Define what they’re interested in, their pain points, and why they need your product or service.
 Then, make sure your brand communicates how you can solve your audience’s problem through its advertising, content, and visuals.

 Without a communicated solution, your brand can easily slip away into the void, blending in with other brands who do something similar.
-Don’t be afraid to get specific when defining your solution and audience.
+Don’t be afraid to get specific when defining your solution and audience — specificity can help reduce friction in customer acquisition, which is something you nearly always want to do (for example, using electronic signature software when closing deals).

 How do people identify your brand?
 Your brand logo is an essential part of your company's visual identity.